- This ticket includes both skip the line access to the museum and entry to the regularly rotating exhibitions

 NOTE: These are often the busiest times, and entrance to temporary exhibitions is not included.

-- Keep the voucher with you at all times
+- Keep the ticket with you at all times

 - Photos and videos aren't allowed